wmahfoudh/crabocr/README.md

 ### Static Binary (Recommended for Linux)

-You can download the latest static binary from the [Releases page](https://github.com/wmahfoudh/crabocr/releases) or build it yourself using Docker.
+You can download the latest static binary from the [Releases page](https://github.com/wmahfoudh/crabocr/releases).
+Alternatively, you can build it yourself either locally or using Docker (see [Building from Source](#building-from-source)).

 ### Docker Image

-We provide a Dockerfile to build a minimal, statically linked binary.
+A Dockerfile is provided to build a minimal, statically linked binary.

 ```bash
 # Build the image